Skip to main content

 Excluded are:

 • IV medications.
-This need is captured in Module 7.13 IV Medications, Fluids, or Line Flushes
+Review Module 7.13 IV Medications, Fluids, or Line Flushes.

 • Medications used for nebulizer treatments.
-This need is captured in Module 7.18 Oxygen and/or Respiratory Treatments
+Review Module 7.18 Oxygen and/or Respiratory Treatments.

 Examples of medication set-ups: